hmans/miniplex/packages/core/README.md

 ### Querying Entities

-We're going to write some code that moves entities according to their velocity.
-You will typically implement this as something called a **system**, which, in Miniplex, are typically just normal functions that fetch the entities they are interested in, and then perform some operation on them.
+Let's write some code that moves entities, which have a `position`, according to their `velocity`.
+You will typically implement this as something called a **system**, which, in Miniplex, is typically just a normal function that fetches the entities it is interested in, and then performs some operation on them.

-Fetching only the entities that a system is interested in is the most important part in all this, and it is done through something called **queries** that can be thought of as something akin to database indices.
+Fetching only the entities that a system is interested in is the most important part in all this, and it is done through something called **queries** that can be thought of as something similar to database indices.

-Since we're going to move entities, we're interested in entities that have both the `position` and `velocity` components, so let's create a query for that:
+Since we're going to _move_ entities, we're interested in entities that have both the `position` and `velocity` components, so let's create a query for that:

 ```ts
 /* Get all entities with position and velocity */